How to Import and Use Templates with Silhouette

 With settings optimized, cut your shadow box layers:

-Step 1: Isolate the layer you want to cut by moving it to your cutting mat area and
+Step 1: Isolate the layer you want to cut by moving it to your cutting mat area and moving other layers outside the cutting area, or by deleting/hiding other layers temporarily.

-Step 2: Position the layer on your virtual cutting mat, ensuring it fits within your
+Step 2: Position the layer on your virtual cutting mat, ensuring it fits within your actual mat dimensions with proper margins.

-Step 3: Load cardstock onto your physical cutting mat, smoothing it firmly with your
+Step 3: Load cardstock onto your physical cutting mat, smoothing it firmly with your scraper or brayer.

 Step 4: Load the mat into your Silhouette machine.

-Step 5: Click "Send" in Silhouette Studio to send the layer to your
+Step 5: Click "Send" in Silhouette Studio to send the layer to your machine.

 Step 6: The machine cuts the layer.
 Remove the mat carefully when cutting completes.

-Step 7: Peel away the cut layer, then weed out small cutout pieces with your pick
+Step 7: Peel away the cut layer, then weed out small cutout pieces with your pick tool.

 Step 8: Label the back with the layer number in pencil.